Effect of spaceflight on the human body: Weightlessness

 Following the advent of space stations that can be inhabited for long periods of time, exposure to weightlessness has been demonstrated to have some deleterious effects on human health.
-Humans are well-adapted to the physical conditions at the surface of the earth, and so in response to weightlessness, various physiological systems begin to change, and in some cases, atrophy.
+Humans are well-adapted to the physical conditions at the surface of the Earth, and so in response to weightlessness, various physiological systems begin to change, and in some cases, atrophy.
 Though these changes are usually temporary, some do have a long-term impact on human health.

 Short-term exposure to microgravity causes space adaptation syndrome, self-limiting nausea caused by derangement of the vestibular system.
 Long-term exposure causes multiple health problems, one of the most significant being loss of bone and muscle mass.
 Over time these deconditioning effects can impair astronauts' performance, increase their risk of injury, reduce their aerobic capacity, and slow down their cardiovascular system.
 As the human body consists mostly of fluids, gravity tends to force them into the lower half of the body, and our bodies have many systems to balance this situation.
 When released from the pull of gravity, these systems continue to work, causing a general redistribution of fluids into the upper half of the body.
-This is the cause of the round-faced 'puffiness' seen in astronauts.
+This is the cause of the round-faced 'puffiness' seen in astronauts, and may contribute to observations of altered speech motor control in astronauts.
 Redistributing fluids around the body itself causes balance disorders, distorted vision, and a loss of taste and smell.

 A 2006 Space Shuttle experiment found that Salmonella typhimurium, a bacterium that can cause food poisoning, became more virulent when cultivated in space.
 On April 29, 2013, scientists in Rensselaer Polytechnic Institute, funded by NASA, reported that, during spaceflight on the International Space Station, microbes seem to adapt to the space environment in ways "not observed on Earth" and in ways that "can lead to increases in growth and virulence".
-More recently, in 2017, bacteria were found to be more resistant to antibiotics and to thrive in the near-weightlessness of space.
+In 2017, bacteria were found to be more resistant to antibiotics and to thrive in the near-weightlessness of space.
 Microorganisms have been observed to survive the vacuum of outer space.